nikhildand/d3adsh0t/README.md

 This project utilizes the **Yolov5s** architecture : https://github.com/ultralytics/yolov5

-(The tests which I had ran didn't completely use the same architecture, I have modified it a bit to achieve the results shown, but its more or less the same.)
+(The tests which I had ran didn't completely use the same architecture, I have modified it a bit to achieve the results shown, but its more or less the same, didnt alter anything in this repo w.r.t original Yolov5, so you need not worry about it)

 ## Performance And Inference :